Faculty Learning Communities

 Faculty Learning Communities are communities of practice formed around topics such as online teaching, writing groups, integrated learning, active learning, and others.

-General Faculty Learning Communities
+Teaching Faculty Learning Communities

 This year-long learning community consists of monthly 2-hour sessions structured around a central theme connected to MSU’s strategic plan, and complemented by webinars from the National Center for Diversity and Development, workshops throughout the month on different topics highlighted at New Faculty Orientation.
 The sessions will be hosted in a Brightspace course to allow new faculty to see the tool in action and become familiar with how it is used.
 As follow-up, faculty will be asked to submit a reflection on each topic and participate in online discussion forums related to the session theme.